zeux/zeux.github.io/_posts/2020-08-02-eight-years-at-roblox.md

 Annoyed with the time it took our custom XML parser/serializer to work with large places, I designed and implemented a custom binary file format.
 It was chunk-based with per-chunk LZ4 compression and custom binary filters to preprocess the data to help LZ4; the format was structured to make reflection interop cheaper, and maximize loading performance.
 We use this as the main file format to this day, although the format got a few small tweaks (mainly extensions to handle cryptographic signatures and more efficient shared binary blobs).
 I'm still happy with the design but I'd slightly change the layout in a couple of places to make loading for very big places more cache-coherent, something that wasn't as big of a concern back then.
 This can still be done today but requires small revisions to how some chunks represent data.

+The initial rollout of this change was just for Play Solo, which saved the entire world to a file and loaded the result back into the new datamodel; this meant it was safe to release because no permanent data loss would occur.
+After this we gradually switched to using this format for publishing places, and eventually started using it for models (packages) as well.
+Today almost all semantically rich content on Roblox uses this format.

+Ironically we did end up replacing our XML parser with a library of mine, [pugixml](https://github.com/zeux/pugixml), in 2019 - although the binary storage is still more performant and space efficient.

 # May 2013: OpenGL ES2 support

 When we shipped our iOS port it was done with ES1 (FFP); this meant a lot of features didn't work, including lighting which was becoming pretty important.
 OGRE support for ES2 was immature at the time, so this included a lot of fixes in OGRE code, and a fair amount of shader tweaks, plus the aforementioned NEON optimization for voxel lighting code to make it practical to run on a mobile device.